Macarthur FC

-Macarthur Football Club is an Australian professional soccer club based in South Western Sydney, New South Wales.
+Macarthur Football Club, also known as Macarthur Bulls FC, is an Australian professional soccer club based in South Western Sydney, New South Wales.
 It competes in Australia's premier soccer competition, the A-League, under licence from Australian Professional Leagues (APL).
 On 13 December 2018, it was announced that the club would be accepted into the A-League as part of the new expansion process.